-- Monitoring interval: Cloud Monitor supports multiple statistical intervals for data monitoring, such as real time, past 24 hours, past 7 days, and custom data range, with time granularities of 1 minute or 5 minutes.
+- Monitoring interval: Cloud Monitor supports multiple types of monitoring intervals, including monitoring data in real time, in the past 24 hours, in the past 7 days, and in user-specified period, with time granularity of 1 minute or 5 minutes.

-- Data retention: Monitoring data with 1-minute, 5-minute, and 1-hour granularity is retained for 31 days, while monitoring data with 1-day granularity is retained for half a year.
+- Data retention: monitoring data with 1-minute, 5-minute, and 1-hour granularity will be retained for 31 days; monitoring data with 1-day granularity will be retained for half a year.

-- Alarm display: Cloud Monitor integrates the monitoring data of COS and displays the data entries in intuitive graphs, making it easier for you to stay informed of the overall operations.
+- Alarm display: Cloud Monitor integrates the monitoring data of COS and displays the data entries in intuitive graphs, making it easier for you to stay informed of the overall status.